 Are 'Love Is Blind' Season 9 Stars Jordan Keltner and Megan Walerius Still Together?

-The single dad and entrepreneur began as one of this installment's love triangles—but could end up being one of the strongest pairs.
+The single dad and entrepreneur began as one of the season's strongest pairs.

 jordan and megan in a split promo shot image from love is blind season 9